-- manner as the person could have done if the person were not under a legal disability; and - (e) have any additional powers and duties over the person's estate as the Court may give the Administrator. - (2) This Act does not confer on an Administrator: - (a) the power to execute a will in the name of the person subject to an Administration Order; - (b) the power to legally bind a person to an agreement relating to the marriage or divorce of the person subject to an Administration Order without a specific Court order to do so; - (c) the power to provide consent to the adoption of the person subject to an Administration Order by another person without a specific Court order to do so; or - (d) the power to provide consent to the adoption of any children of the person subject to an Administration Order by another person without a specific Court order to do so. - 26.
-Restrictions on powers of person subject to an Administration Order (1) Where the Court has made an Administration Order the person whilst subject to the order or until the Court revokes that order is, to the extent that the person's estate is under the control of the Administrator, deemed incapable of dealing with, transferring, alienating or charging their money or property or any part thereof or becoming liable under any contract without an order of the Court or the written consent of the Administrator. - (2) A dealing, transfer, alienation or charge by any person in respect of any part of the estate which is under the control of the Administrator is void, and the money or property the subject of the dealing, transfer, alienation or charge is recoverable by the Administrator in any court of competent jurisdiction. - (3) For the purpose of this section, the acceptance of payment of the whole or any part of a debt or an agreement to forego the recovery of a debt is taken to be a dealing with property. - 27.
-Remuneration for Administrator Despite any other law, an Administrator shall not receive any fee, remuneration or other reward from the estate of a person subject to an Administration Order or from any other person for acting as Administrator unless the Court otherwise specifies in the Administration Order.
+- (d) in the name and on behalf of the person generally do all acts and exercise all powers with respect to the estate of the person as effectually and in the same manner as the person could have done if the person were not under a legal disability; and - (e) have such additional powers and duties over the person's estate as the Court may give the Administrator from time to time. - (2) This Act does not confer on an Administrator: - (a) the power to execute a will in the name of the person subject to an Administration Order; - (b) the power to legally bind a person to an agreement relating to the marriage or divorce of the person subject to an Administration Order without a specific Court order to do so; - (c) the power to provide consent to the adoption of the person subject to an Administration Order by another person without a specific Court order to do so; or - (d) the power to provide consent to the adoption of any children of the person subject to an Administration Order by another person without a specific Court order to do so.

+26. Restrictions on powers of person subject to an Administration Order-(1) Where the Court has made an Administration Order the person whilst subject to the order or until the Court revokes that order is, to the extent that the person's estate is under the control of the Administrator, deemed incapable of dealing with, transferring, alienating or charging their money or property or any part thereof or becoming liable under any contract without an order of the Court or the written consent of the Administrator.

+(2) Every dealing, transfer, alienation or charge by any person in respect of any part of the estate which is under the control of the Administrator is void and of no effect, and the money or property the subject of the dealing, transfer, alienation or charge is recoverable by the Administrator in any court of competent jurisdiction.

+(3) For the purpose of this section the acceptance of payment of the whole or any part of a debt or an agreement to forego the recovery of a debt is deemed to be a dealing with property.

+27. Remuneration for Administrator - Despite any other law, an Administrator shall not receive any fee, remuneration or other reward from the estate of a person subject to an Administration Order or from any other person for acting as Administrator unless the Court otherwise specifies in the Administration Order.

-- 28. Review of Administration Order (1) The Court shall conduct a review of an Administration Order prior to the expiry of the order and may conduct a review at any time on the Court's own initiative or on the application of the person subject to the order or any other person who satisfies the Court that they have a proper interest in the matter. - (2) Upon completing a review under this section the Court: - (a) shall revoke the Administration Order unless the Court is satisfied that- - (i) the person subject to the order continues to meet the criteria under section 23; and - (ii) the order continues to be required in all of the circumstances; and - (b) if the order is not revoked under paragraph (a), the Court may amend, vary, continue or replace the order subject to any conditions or requirements the Court thinks fit:
+28. Review of Administration Order-(1) The Court shall conduct a review of an Administration Order prior to the expiry of the order and may conduct a review at any time on the Court's own initiative or on the application of the person subject to the order or any other person who satisfies the Court that they have a proper interest in the matter.

-PROVIDED THAT any further Administration Order made by the Court-
+(2) Upon completing a review under this section the Court:

+(a) shall revoke the Administration Order unless the Court is satisfied that

+(i) the person subject to the order continues to meet the criteria under section 23; and

+(ii) the order continues to be required in all of the circumstances; and

+(b) in the event that the order is not revoked under paragraph (a), the Court may amend, vary, continue or replace the order subject to any conditions or requirements the Court thinks fit, provided that any further Administration Order made by the Court: